I Became A Stone Mason For 30 Days!

 Clearly, this is not your typical HGTV “Property Brothers” DIY project.

-Between my graduation and starting my career in accounting, I had the opportunity to volunteer in building one of the most unique structures in North America —
+Between my graduation and starting my career in tax accounting at Ernst & Young, I had the opportunity to volunteer in building one of the most unique structures in North America —

 A Tale of Volunteerism | The Foundation of Akshardham

-I do not feel as if I am providing my time or energy towards a cause, rather it is a natural part of my being.
+I do not feel as if I am providing my time or energy towards a cause, rather I have been gaining things from performing seva.
 Hindus believe that service to other and to humanity is akin to the service of the Divine.

-God and the guru are the basis in all spiritual endeavors for those of the tradition.
-The guru embodies the ideal of what a spiritual aspirant should strive to achieve in the tradition — Worshipping God with humility and love through becoming an ideal disciple of God, through emulating the values and virtues of the ideal guru (who is understood to be the ideal disciple).
+God and the guru are the basis in all spiritual endeavors for those of the Hindu tradition.
+The guru embodies the ideal of what a spiritual aspirant should strive to achieve in the tradition —To becoming an ideal disciple of God, through emulating the values and virtues of the ideal guru (who is understood to be the ideal disciple).

-While talking to Professor Hannah Kim, in the words of Neetaben, who is an active volunteer of BAPS, seva is “to serve my guru, and to take my example from how he is serving God” (Kim, Hannah).
+While talking to Professor Hannah Kim for her research on this topic, in the words of Neetaben (an active volunteer of BAPS), seva is “to serve my guru, and to take my example from how he is serving God” (Kim, Hannah).

 This natural element of seva is what makes it engaging and exciting for participants.
 Whether it be washing dishes or planning a grand program, the goal of seva is not to complete a task but to develop the ideals, values and virtues shown set by God and exemplified by the guru.